 Adding even more value is the motivation behind the Five Doors Network’s name itself.
 It derives from the company’s goal to become the market leader in five related areas: residential real estate, mortgage, title and escrow, insurance, and real estate investing.

 Consequently, architecting this system was no easy task.
-It took Campbell and his team over a year—sometimes losing as much as $70,000 a month—before they got it right.
+It took the team over a year—sometimes losing as much as $70,000 a month—before they got it right.
 He points to July 2016 as the month they “cracked the code” and when profitability and expansion began to rapidly grow.